rowschool/coderdojo-lessons/loops.md

 // ...
 ```

-Here, the exit condition is that it has looped 40 times.
-It cannot loop 41 times.
+Here, the exit condition is that it has looped 12 times.
+It cannot loop 13 times - unless you go to Kindergarten and/or Pre-K.

 You can also do something with the variables that are part of that loop.